WinVector/zmPDSwR/bioavailability/README.md

 As you can see the deliberately inserted positive relation between log(Caco2) and absorption is hidden and lost on simple analyses.
 The warning point to look for is "the sign of the Caco2 coefficient seems wrong."
 The issue is that week and log(Caco2) are (negatively) correlated, so if one is missing the opposite of the other can be used as substitute for prediction (leading to confusing coefficients).
 This is a reminder that even a model making good predictions may not be actually be a good explanation.

+One way to fix this is to introduce candidate variables and re-try the modeling.
+In our example the omitted variable will be date (which is often a good candidate).
+Other ways to deal with the problem could be through appropriate [fixed effects models](http://en.wikipedia.org/wiki/Fixed_effects_model), [random effects models](http://en.wikipedia.org/wiki/Random_effects_model), control of priors, use of hierarchical models, control of regularization or forcing orthogonalization of variables.

-To fix our problem we have to at least fit jointly with the omitted variable:
+So, to fix our problem we have to at least fit jointly with the omitted variable:

 ```r